tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

 ### 5. Instructor Do: Recap (15 min)

-In this activity, instructors will briefly re-cap the process of training and using a Random Forest trading model, discuss the ways in which the model can potentially be improved, and consider deploying the model through alternative means such as AWS' Sagemaker--a machine learning cloud service that enables users to build, train, and deploy machine learning models quickly and conveniently.
+In this activity, instructors will briefly re-cap the process of training and using a machine learning-based trading model, discuss the ways in which the model can potentially be improved, and consider deploying the model through alternative means such as AWS' Sagemaker--a machine learning cloud service that enables users to build, train, and deploy machine learning models quickly and conveniently.

 Open the slideshow and quickly re-cap the following.
 Engage students by having them answer the questions wherever possible:

 * What did we learn today?

-  **Answer:** We learned how to implement a machine learning model (Random Forest) to make predictions of next-day daily returns, given a set of trading signals derived from raw asset closing prices.
+  **Answer:** We learned how to implement multiple machine learning model to make predictions of next-day daily returns, given a set of trading signals derived from raw asset closing prices.

 * What was the process for implementing a machine learning trading model?